Why You’ll Need an Advisor Team

 What Makes a Good Advisor Team Member?

 Although the advisors on your team will have different responsibilities—and thus different ways to judge whether they’re “good” team members—there are five general qualities to look for in any Advisor Team member.

 - Best of the Best: Best-of-the-best advisors focus on addressing specific planning or transactional issues related to their well-defined expertise.
 They are the known experts in their fields.

 - Collaborative: Advisor Team candidates should work well with other advisors.
 They should be able to contribute to the group discussion and give constructive feedback to other advisors.

 - Timely: Exit Planning relies heavily on meeting established deadlines.
-Only the timeliest advisors should be considered, because whether your Exit Plan is implemented correctly may depend on it.
+Only the timeliest advisors should be considered, because whether your Succession Plan is implemented correctly may depend on it.